JovanToroman/re-frame-reagent-datomic-TODO-MVC/README.md

-# TodoMVC - Om.Next, Datomic, Datascript, SSE
+# TodoMVC - re-frame, reagent, Datomic

 This is a Clojure-based MVC application which covers usage of re-frame and Reagent with Datomic db.